-OverviewMount Glory is located in the Teton Range less than 1 mile north of Teton Pass and close to Wilson and Jackson Wyoming.
+OverviewMount Glory is located in the Teton Range less than 1 mile north of Teton Pass and close to the towns of Wilson and Jackson Wyoming.
 Mount Glory has two summits.
 The northern summit is at 10,032'.
-It's southern, higher and more popular summit is at 10,086'.10er in Wyoming.
+It's southern, higher and more popular summit is at 10,086'.

 Mount Glory lies on the southern end of the popular Teton Crest Trail, which continues north to the Grand Teton National Park.
 Mount Glory also provides a popular launch site for paragliding and a plethora of ski descents.
 Despite Mount Glory's popularity, avalanches are very common.
 Perhaps the most popular ski descent route is the 2,000 vertical foot Glory Bowl on Mount Glory's southeast face.

 The first recorded ascent of Mount Glory was done by Orestes St. John et al. on July 4th, 1877 and is likely the reason for naming of this mountain after Old Glory.
 Orestes St. John was a geologist for the Hayden Survey and Mount St. John, also located in the Tetons, was named in his honor.